 The city has the highest percentage of young people in Denmark.
 Mainly due to the 35,000 students living in town and attending some of the 25 educational and research institutions Aarhus has to offer, if you take a walk along the river you will notice them at the many restaurants and cafés , and of course, around the University of Aarhus which are an architectural gem in the beautiful University Park.

-Where the Cathedral today rises into the sky with its tower soaring to more than 95 metres in height, there has been found evidence which shows that there was a Viking settlement here, at the very same spot, as early as the 8th century
+Where the Cathedral today rises into the sky with its tower soaring to more than 95 meters in height, there has been found evidence which shows that there was a Viking settlement here, at the very same spot, as early as the 8th century.

 The Museum is open to the public when the Bank is open.